The Palestine Solidarity Campaign (‘PSC’) and Deighton Pe...Read more

 Josh has a cross-cutting practice in human rights, public and administrative law, public international law, and civil litigation.
 At the root of each of Josh’s practice areas is his expertise in international and domestic human rights.

-Josh is instructed in judicial reviews in a wide range of fields, including climate change; equality and discrimination; homelessness and social housing; immigration detention; and modern slavery.
-Josh has acted as sole counsel in multiple successful cases before the Administrative Court.
+Josh is instructed in judicial reviews in a wide range of fields, including climate change and environment; artificial intelligence; equality and discrimination; homelessness and social welfare; and immigration and modern slavery.

-In his civil litigation practice, Josh has been instructed in cases involving public nuisance, negligence, harassment and economic torts.
-Josh is typically instructed in contexts of business and human rights, modern slavery, and environmental destruction.
-He has experience in private international law and transnational tort litigation.
+In his civil litigation practice, Josh is instructed in complex international group claims before English courts, as well as domestic claims against public authorities and companies.
+He is typically instructed in contexts of business and human rights, modern slavery, and environmental destruction.

-Josh is ranked as a rising star in the Legal 500 for Administrative Law and Human Rights, and as an up and coming barrister in Chambers and Partners for Administrative and Public Law and in Civil Liberties and Human Rights.
+Josh is ranked as a Rising Star in Legal 500 2026 for Administrative Law and Human Rights, and as Band 4 in Chambers and Partners 2026 for Administrative and Public Law and Civil Liberties and Human Rights.

 “A fiercely intelligent, prodigious talent who is unquestionably destined for greatness." – Legal 500 2025